 The more selective you are, the longer you should expect it to take to find the right person.
 And if you don’t have the patience to wait… you will end up dissatisfied.

+Great email exchanges don’t mean jack for chemistry in real life.
 The chemistry you think is there in the moment, may be less when you wake up the next day.
 Anticipation can make the chemistry seem greater than it is.

-Some people exaggerate greatly in their profiles, and should reconsider the terminology they use to describe themselves.
+Some people exaggerate greatly in their profiles, and they should reconsider the terminology they use to describe themselves.